 1. The API invoker sends an obtain service API authorization request to the CAPIF core function for obtaining permission to access the service API by including the API invoker identity information and any information required for authentication of the API invoker.
 The request may include desired Network Slice Info of the service API.

 2. The CAPIF core function validates the authentication of the API invoker (using authentication information) and checks whether the API invoker is permitted to access the requested service API.
-The CAPIF core function may additionally verify the Network Slice Info, e.g., check that the desired Network Slice Info by the API invoker is included in the supported Network Slice info for the indicated service API.
+The CAPIF core function may additionally verify the Network Slice Info, e.g., check that the desired Network Slice Info by the API invoker is included in the supported Network Slice Info for the indicated service API.

 Editor's Note: Authorization related to network slice are to be detailed by SA3.

-NOTE 1: The authorization of network slice info is performed by the CAPI core function in trusted PLMN domain.
+NOTE 1: The authorization of Network Slice Info is performed by the CAPIF core function within the PLMN trust domain.

-NOTE 2: The authentication process is specified in subclause 6.5.2.3 of 3GPP TS 33.122 [12].
+NOTE 2: The authentication process is specified in subclause 6.5.2 of 3GPP TS 33.122 [12].